karolencina/100-days-of-code/log.md

 I sat in front of my laptop for 5 minutes contemplating life and decided to go to sleep.

 ### \<to be changed> | 29/08/22
 I setup the content and styles for the Menu project and added an array of menu item objects.
 This is basically a fake database.
-I also learned about ``http.postBuffer`` while trying to push my commits.
+I also learned about `http.postBuffer` while trying to push my commits.
 The push got stuck at the last line but I managed to fix it by [*increasing the Git buffer size to the largest individual size of my repo*](https://stackoverflow.com/questions/15843937/git-push-hangs-after-total-line) (Faiz Ahmad Dae).

+### \<to be changed> | 29/08/22
+Today I really didn't feel like coding, but I still did it and I don't regret it.
+I learned how to use the `map()` method to loop through array while modifying the content of each object (super useful!).
+I also realised how simple it is to display items dynamically.
+There are still some parts of the function that I do not understand though, so I'll have to have a look at it later.